jlhapp/Basic_Mapping/README.md

 Hurricane data was obtained from the [NOAA National Centers for Environmental Information][4].

 State polygon shapefiles were obtained from the [United States Census Bureau Tiger/Line Shapefiles.][7]
 The American Community Survey data was downloaded from the United States Census Bureau using the [American Community Survey 5-Year Estimates - Geodatabase Format][9].
 Once the geodatabase was imported into ArcGIS for Desktop, the shapefile and table was exported to a shapefile and a csv file.
+[Back to top][49]

 By: Jena